1. The Intro Horse.

 The first horses we meet don’t really connect with us, nor do we with them.
 Those are experiences in survival and tests of endurance.
 The Connected Horse is the first horse you truly bond with.
 This is the horse that sounds a chord that lives so deep in you that you might never have heard it otherwise.

 Stan.
 He was tasked to me because I'd gone through all the other horses in the barn without issue.
 Little did I know he'd evolve into a completely different horse around me versus everyone else.

 Into each horseperson’s life, a little challenge must fall.
 You’ll have read that one final training book, bought yourself a clicker and heading rope, and there you’ll stand, arms crossed, assessing the situation as if you actually knew what the situation was.
 It might be difficult to believe, as you are flying down the aisleway on the losing end of a braided cotton line, but you actually need this horse in your life.

 Q. I've never dealt with a mare so much before.
-For as much as she is a saint, she is also equally a spazz.
-Learning her personality has taken well over a year and I still don't even think I've figured her out completely.
+For as much as she is a saint, she is also equally a fussbucket.
+Learning her personality took years and I still sometimes don't think I've figured her out completely.
 She's been slow to share everything with me.
-I know she's very talented and capable of many things, but she's very sensitive to criticism which has made for a hard time on my part getting to know her better.
-While I've never been aggressive with her, I know that even yelling at her can shatter her trust in me at any given moment.
+I know she's very talented and capable of many things, but she's reactive due to a rocky start before she came to me.
 She's taught me more than any other horse how to keep my cool at all times and look at situations completely objectively.
 Am I always successful in this endeavor?
 No. I'm human.
-But her teachings have brought me a long way.
-Honestly, this horse has done far more for me than I've done for her at this point - if you disregard the whole me buying her to prevent her from going to auction thing.
+But her teachings have brought me a long way with horses and even moreso with human interactions.
+She continues to be my biggest challenge, but her lessons are steeped with rewards.

 5. Your Deepest Heart